micro-os-plus/micro-test-plus-xpack/README.md

 exit_code (void);
 ```

+This call also triggers the execution of all test suites.

+In order to make self-registration possible, test suites are classes,
-Test suites are classes which can be constructed with a name and a callable:
+which can be constructed with a name and a callable, usually a lambda,
+which executes the test cases:

 ```C++
 class test_suite